hstern2/amsr/README.md

 ### Atoms
 Atoms are represented by their symbol enclosed in square brackets, as in SMILES.
-If the atom is designated by a one-letter symbol, the brackets may be omitted.
-All atoms are assumed to have a fixed valence which limits the number of covalently-bonded neighbors.
+For a one-letter symbol,
+brackets may be omitted.
+Atoms are assumed to have a fixed valence which limits the number of covalently-bonded neighbors.
 If an atom makes fewer bonds than its valence, hydrogens are assumed.